catseye/Chrysoberyl/article/Games.md

 *   genre: Maze-Runner
 *   inception-date: ca 1988

-Bubble Escape is a video game written for the [[Commodore 64]] where the player must guide a bubble through a multi-screen maze.
-It was originally designed and implemented in [[Commodore BASIC 2.0]] in the mid-80's, and rewritten in [[Ophis Assembler|6502 assembly language]] in the late 00's.
+Bubble Escape is a video game written for the [Commodore 64][] where the player must guide a bubble through a multi-screen maze.
+It was originally designed and implemented in Commodore BASIC 2.0 in the mid-80's, and rewritten in [Ophis Assembler][] in the late 00's.
-The assembly version was pared down so that (crunched) it fit into 2K, christened "Bubble Escape 2K", and submitted to the [[Mini Game Compo 2009]] where it won first place in its class.
+The assembly version was pared down so that (crunched) it fit into 2K, christened "Bubble Escape 2K", and submitted to the [Mini Game Compo 2009][] where it won first place in its class.

 #### Implementation: Bubble Escape (BASIC)